Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/IRISEMRCloudProviders.md

 ## How do these integrations work
 As with conventional EMR Integrations there are two components: **Transport** and **Content**.

-Transport is facilitated with a dedicated VPN connection between IRIS and the vendor.
+Transport is facilitated with a dedicated VPN connection between IRIS and the provider.

 Content is encoded as HL7 messages.